shreysrins/bond-calculator/README.md

  - SciPy ~= v1.6.2 (`pip3 install scipy`)

 ## Usage
 Open a terminal and navigate to the directory in which this repository is stored.
-If you installed in your home directory, this is done with
+If you installed in your home directory, this is done with:
 ```bash
 $ cd ~/bond-calculator/
 ```
-The command to run the calculator is
+The command to run the calculator is:
 ```bash
 $ python3 bond_calc.py
 ```
 All instructions and prompts are given in the terminal itself.

 ## Updating
-To check for and install updates, navigate to the folder where this project is stored in your terminal and run the `git pull` command.
-If you installed as specified [above](#installation), this can be done with the following terminal commands:
+To check for and install updates: open a terminal, navigate to the directory in which this repository is stored, and run the `git pull` command.
+If you installed in your home directory, this is done with:
 ```bash
 $ cd ~/bond-calculator/
 $ git status